Recommendations of non-engagement

 A non-engagement recommendation must not be used as a way of raising concerns about a doctor's fitness to practise.
 You must refer fitness to practise concerns that meet our threshold through our existing processes, as soon as those concerns arise.

 Making a formal recommendation of non-engagement

-During a doctor’s notice period (usually four months before their submission date), we would normally expect you tell us about a doctor’s non-engagement by making a formal recommendation of non-engagement.
+During a doctor’s notice period (usually 12 months before their submission date), we would normally expect you tell us about a doctor’s non-engagement by making a formal recommendation of non-engagement.

 A recommendation of non-engagement is you telling us that a doctor has not engaged in the systems and processes that support the revalidation process, or the level of engagement is insufficient to support a recommendation to revalidate.

 Before making your recommendation of non-engagement, you must consider whether the doctor could meet the requirements by their submission date.